pizzadudez/VladAlbert/src/content/projects/monumentebrasov/index.md

 ---
 name: 'Monumente Brasov'
 tech:
+    - HTML
-    - Python
+    - CSS
-    - Pandas
+    - Bootstrap
-    - SQL
+    - jQuery
 hosted: https://monumentebrasov.vladalbert.com/
 ---

 Website I designed and made for a client.
-Learned how to use Bootstrap and JQuery.
+Learned how to use Bootstrap and jQuery.